Wizcorp/es-apm-decorators/README.md

 		// Do something interesting...
 	}

-	// You can override either name or type, or both at once
+	// You can override either name or type, or both at once.
 	@Span({ name: 'BigTransaction', type: 'db' })
 	public async interactWithDatabase() {
 		// Do some big database transaction...